techtown-training/microservices-bootcamp/exercise/aws/docker/helloworld.md

 docker container ls -a
 ~~~

+___

+### Let the Instructor know

+Before cleaning up copy the line showing the "helloworld" container from the listting and share it with the instructor via the online chat or through an email.

+___

 As we did with the hello-world container let's store the "Container ID" in an environment variable:

 ~~~shell